Reapers (Mass Effect)

 The Reapers are a fictional fleet of sentient starships that serve as the main antagonists of the Mass Effect trilogy.
 The design of the Reapers was inspired by H. P. Lovecraft's Cthulhu Mythos deities.
 Within the series, the Reapers are cosmic horrors that cause galactic-level mass extinctions every fifty-thousand years.
-The Reapers and their technology are capable of brainwashing organic life through a mind control process called indoctrination.
+The Reapers have never once needed to "defeat" a civilization that they could persuade to surrender itself; they and their technology are capable of brainwashing organic life, and true synthetics subverted through digital means, through a mind control process called indoctrination.
 The Reapers employ servants who are often altered into synthetic-organic life forms.
 The Citadel at the heart of the relay system is a massive trap set by the Reapers; they guide rising civilizations along the same technological paths and encourage them to set up a central government on the Citadel itself.
 All this makes it much easier for the Reapers to harvest the galaxy, because everyone is dependent on the relays that they control.

 Notable Reapers include Sovereign, first mentioned in the 2007 novel Mass Effect: Revelation, and Harbinger, a major antagonist of Mass Effect 2, and leader of the Reaper invasion on Earth in Mass Effect 3.
 Sovereign and Harbinger are voiced by Peter Jessop and Keith Szarabajka, respectively.

 The Reapers were generally well received by critics, and regularly feature on lists of the greatest video game antagonists.